kevi-nguyen/ChessGameRecognition/README.md

 4. **Analyzing Chess Piece Colors**:
    Once the masks are generated, the system analyzes the image to locate blue and red pieces based on the dynamically predefined HSV ranges.
 This allows the system to determine the position of each piece on the board.

-### Conclusion

-With this approach, the system ensures accurate detection of chess pieces in various lighting conditions and maintains precise tracking of the chess game.

-By following the detailed steps and integrating color recognition with Stockfish and robotic control, the chess game recognition system provides a seamless interface for human-robot chess interaction.

----

-MIT License

-Copyright (c) 2024 Kevin Nguyen

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-2. THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.